enisz/igdb/README.md

 ```

 ### Fields
 ``fields ( array | string ) [ optional ]``: the fields you want to see in the result array.
-If not provided all available fields will be returned (default = *).
-If the field list is provided as string, you have to separate the field names using comma (id,name).
+ - If not provided only the ID field will be returned.
+ - If the field list is provided as string, you have to separate the field names using comma (id,name).
+ - If you want to see every fields in the result you have to pass a star (*).

 ```
 // Provide single or multiple fields as a string separated by comma